earthlab/firedpy/README.md

  - Country boundaries are in **ref/individual_countries**
  - Continent boundaries are in **ref/continents**
  - State boundaries for the United States of America are in **ref/us_states**
  - For example `firedpy -tiles ref/us_states/colorado.gpkg`, and so on.
+Every space is a '_'.
+ - If using the user input option, when prompted for the name of the continent, country, or state use "_" for spaces.

 ### Country boundary files